mobeloper/vite-filesize-visualizer/README.md

 # vite-filesize-visualizer
-File visualizer for Vite apps
+File visualizer for Vite apps using rollup-plugin-visualizer.

 # Setup
 1. Add the content of visualizer() inside the configuration.ts into your existing vite.config.ts file.
 This part does the magic: